Anamt761/Personality-Code/README.md

 This project focuses on detecting the personality trait "Openness" using a dataset derived from the Myers-Briggs Type Indicator (MBTI) available on Kaggle.
 The primary goal is to classify text data according to the "Openness" trait, leveraging natural language processing (NLP) techniques and machine learning algorithms.
+This project implements a text classification pipeline using various machine and deep learning models and natural language processing (NLP) techniques.
+The pipeline includes feature extraction with methods like textual and word embeddings , and models such as SVM, XGBoost, and neural networks using TensorFlow and Hugging Face transformers.

 **Dataset**